This blog may contain affiliate links. Read our disclosure policy for more info.

 At Lake Louise, you can sit back and enjoy each other’s company while staring out at the lake!
 If you’re hungry then consider popping into the Fairmont for a 5-star lunch at Alpine Social or for something a bit lighter try their Afternoon Tea Experience.

 Around the lake, there are a few hikes you can do including a quiet walk around the perimeter of the lake.
-If you’re after something longer then the beautiful hike to the Agnes Tea House is one of the best.
+If you’re after something longer then the beautiful hike to the Agnes Tea House is my favorite hike here.

 Regardless, just enjoy the views and stunning colors!